 Retail Sales and Use Tax Exemptions for Nonprofit Organizations

-The sales tax exemption will not apply to the following:
+The sales tax exemption does not apply to the following:

 - Taxable services, such as hotel accommodations